BradRosenbergLab/pancreaticsarscov2infection/README.md

 > <http://dx.doi.org/10.2139/ssrn.3945929>

-The code included in analysis/paper/paper.Rmd recreates figures involved in the single-cell RNA sequencing (scRNAseq) analysis fo van der Heide et al, Cell Reports 2022.
+The code included in analysis/paper/paper.Rmd recreates figures involved in the single-cell RNA sequencing (scRNAseq) analysis for van der Heide et al, Cell Reports 2022.
 In this work, we annotated human pancreatic islets infected or mock infected with SARS-CoV-2.
 We identified infected cell types including alpha and beta cells and explored genes